Deadline Extended to 11:59 pm EST February 8th!

 Formatting Your Abstract | Help with the Online Submission Form

-- Abstracts submission deadline was 11:59 p.m.
-EST on January 12th!
+- Abstracts submission deadline is 11:59 p.m.
+EST on February 8, 2021!
 SHEA is not responsible for abstracts that are not fully completed and submitted by this deadline date.
 Please ensure that your submission has been submitted and you have received the confirmation e-mail.

 - Submissions with “INCOMPLETE” status cannot be processed.